Consulting authority essay

 Intake

-Why the audit intake comes before implementation decisions
+Why the audit intake comes before next-step decisions

 Early fit review needs the same basic context: what exists, what is unstable, what workflow is blocked, and what outcome the buyer needs.

-The AI Development Audit intake gathers enough context to understand the app, workflow, blocker, risk level, and desired outcome.
-That keeps routing simple and prevents repair or implementation assumptions from outrunning review.
+The AI Development Workflow Audit intake gathers enough context to understand the app, workflow, blocker, risk level, and desired outcome.
+That keeps routing simple and prevents repair or delivery assumptions from outrunning review.

 This free guide does not diagnose the visitor's actual app or workflow.
 That happens only inside a scoped paid audit after fit and boundaries are clear.